-The total cost of the pharmacy technician program is \$13,905, comprised of \$12,880 for tuition and \$1,025 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary set of scrubs and one laboratory coat is provided to all students enrolled in the pharmacy technician program.
+For students starting their program before August 11, 2025, the total cost of the pharmacy technician program is \$13,905, comprised of \$12,880 for tuition and \$1,025 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$14,045 comprised of \$13,020 for tuition and \$1,025 for course fees.
+Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+One complimentary "medical scrub" uniform, a laboratory coat, and an electronic device are provided to all students enrolled in the pharmacy technician program.
 Dorsey College will pay the cost one time for pharmacy technician program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.

 Pharmacy technicians are required to obtain a license to work in the State of Michigan.
 Dorsey College has determined that its Pharmacy Technician program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
-No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.
+No educational determinations have been made for any other state, district or US territory in regard to licensure requirements.
 Good moral character is required for licensure, and therefore gainful employment, in the State of Michigan.
 All applicants for a health profession license in Michigan, such as Pharmacy Technician, are required to submit fingerprints and undergo a criminal background check as part of the application for licensure, as well as submitting passing certification examination scores from the Pharmacy Technician Certification Board or the National Healthcareer Association.
 Dorsey College encourages all students to challenge an approved certification exam, however, makes no promise or guarantee of a graduate's successful outcome of any certification examination or ability to gain certification or recognition by any professional registry.